darshan-hpc/darshan-logs/darshan_logs/imbalanced_io/README.md

 This example is an anonymized Darshan log that represents a heavily imbalanced I/O workload.
 In particular, one can observe a balanced I/O workload to file record 15708535418621378501 at the MPI-IO layer, but at the POSIX layer there is a clear imbalance (see SLOWEST_RANK_BYTES and FASTEST_RANK_BYTES counters).
 The Lustre module stripe info makes clear this issue is due to this file being striped across only a single file server -- in this case MPI-IO picks a single writer process for POSIX I/O, leading to a large imbalance.

+This log is also an example of a log file with partial module data.
+The job opened more than 1024 files on rank 0, causing it to run into the default limit on the number of file records that Darshan's POSIX module will track on each process.
+This can be observed by running `darshan-parser` with and without the `--show-incomplete` command line option.